imzbf/md-editor-v3/public/demo-en-US.md

 !!! warning

-When using server-side rendering, make sure to set `editorId` to a constant value.
+~~When using server-side rendering, make sure to set `editorId` to a constant value.~~ Starting from version 5.0, there is no such limitation.

 !!!